 In May 2004, the Company established the 2004 Incentive Stock Plan under which a total of 2,500,000 shares have been reserved for issuance.
 No options have been granted through December 31, 2009 under this plan.
 In September 2000, the Company established the 2000 Employee Stock Option Plan ("2000 Employee Plan") and the Amended and Restated 2000 Director Stock Option Plan ("2000 Director Plan").
 In May 2002, shareholders of the Company approved amendments to both plans to increase the total shares reserved for issuance under both of the 2000 plans from 2,700,000 to 4,350,000 shares of the Company's common stock (from 2,500,000 to 4,000,000 shares under the 2000 Employee Plan and from 200,000 to 350,000 shares under the 2000 Director Plan).
 In 1994, and as subsequently amended, the Company established the Mack-Cali Employee Stock Option Plan ("Employee Plan") and the Mack-Cali Director Stock Option Plan ("Director Plan") under which a total of 5,380,188 shares (subject to adjustment) of the Company's common stock had been reserved for issuance (4,980,188 shares under the Employee Plan and 400,000 shares under the Director Plan).
 As the Employee Plan and Director Plan expired in 2004, stock options may no longer be issued under those plans.
-Stock options granted under the Employee Plan in 1994 and 1995 became exercisable over a five-year period.
-Stock options granted under the 2000 Employee Plan and Director Plan become exercisable in one year.
+Stock options granted under the Employee Plan in 1994 and 1995 became exercisable over a three-year period.
+Stock options granted under the 2000 Employee Plan and those options granted subsequent to 1995 under the Employee Plan become exercisable over a five-year period.
+All stock options granted under both the 2000 Director Plan and Director Plan become exercisable in one year.
 All options were granted at the fair market value at the dates of grant and have terms of ten years.
-As of December 31, 2009 and 2008, the stock options outstanding had a weighted average remaining contractual life of approximately 2.5 and 3.5 years, respectively.
+As of December 31, 2009 and 2008, the stock options outstanding had a weighted average remaining contractual life of approximately 2.5 and 3.3 years, respectively.
 Stock options exercisable at December 31, 2009 and December 31, 2008 had a weighted average remaining contractual life of approximately 2.5 and 3.5 years, respectively.